Skip to main content

 • Applied forces and couples and the weights of the components if non-negligible.

 • Interaction forces due to two-force members.
-There will be force of unknown magnitude but the known direction at points connected to two-force members.
+There will be a force of unknown magnitude but the known direction at points connected to two-force members.
 The forces will act along the line between the two connection points.

 • All reaction forces and moments at the connection points between members.
-Forces with an unknown magnitude and direction are usually represented by unknown \(x\) and \(y\) components, but can also be represented as a force with unknown magnitude acting in an unknown direction.
+Forces with an unknown magnitude and direction are usually represented by unknown \(x\) and \(y\) components, but can also be represented as a force of unknown magnitude acting in an unknown direction.

 All interaction forces and moments between connected bodies must be shown as equal-and-opposite action-reaction pairs.

-A frame of three members shaped like capital letter A. Pin A is bottom left, and continuing clockwise are pins B, C, D and E.
+A frame of three members shaped like the capital letter A. Pin A is bottom left, and continuing clockwise are pins B, C, D and E.

 Figure 6.6.3.
 Free-body diagram of a rigid frame with pin at \(A\text{,}\) roller at \(E\text{,}\) and load at \(F\text{.}\)